zhdk/tpf-installers/tpf-tools-advanced/_readme.md

 ---

-'tpf-tools-advanced' is a bundle of low-latency, bidirectional, multichannel audio, and video transmission tools.
+'tpf-tools-advanced' is a bundle of low-latency, bidirectional, multichannel audio, and video transmission tools, included 3D audio.
 Version 1.1.1 is compatible with macOS 10.14+ (only Intel).

-"Advanced" represents modular application capabilities (simple to quite complex settings).
-The most important addition to "Advanced" is the ability to create 3D audio for headphones (binaural), and multichannel loudspeaker monitoring (Ambisonics).
+'Advanced' represents modular application capabilities (simple to complex settings).
+The most important addition is the ability to create 3D audio for headphones (binaural) and for multichannel loudspeaker monitoring (Ambisonics).
-In addition to all the features and components of TPF-Intermediate, 'TPF-Advanced' includes free Ambisonics tools from the institutes ICST,IEM and dear-reality.
+In addition to the features and components of TPF-Intermediate, TPF-Advanced includes free Ambisonics tools from the institutes ICST, IEM and dear-reality.
 A detailed tutorial can be found on this website: <https://networkperformance.space/a-introduction>.

 ----